YourePrettyGood/RandomScripts/README.md

 ## Illumina data parsing scripts:

+**These scripts are being moved to a new repository [Parsing Pipeline](https://github.com/YourePrettyGood/ParsingPipeline/), so please take a look there, as they will soon be gone from this repo.**

 ### `ReadHistogram.sh`

 This quick bash script just simply wraps a one-liner that creates a histogram TSV of the index reads, sorted in descending order by count.
 This histogram file is useful as a QC check before parsing, as it usually takes substantially less time to run than parsing.